 - protect your business against potential risks

-Customer Due Diligence Regulatory Obligations
+What is the Customer Due Diligence Checklist?

-Customer identity verification (IDV) is a mandatory procedure of the Know Your Customer process.
+Customer Identity Verification (IDV) is a mandatory procedure of the Know Your Customer process.
 It allows organizations to ensure that they know who their clients truly are.
 This is why the IDV process should involve collecting identifying information and verifying its authenticity from a reliable source.

 The IDV procedure involves three main components: